 When finished coating them in oil you season them with salt and pepper.
 Fresh ground sea salt and pepper will give you the best results but normal table salt and pepper are fine.

-Your asparagus is now ready to grill.
 You can simply place it loosely onto your grates if you have thick stalks or you can use a grilling grid to keep them from falling through your grates or you can skewer them using the raft technique.
 Remember to keep the spears laying across your grill grates not with them if placing them on loose.

-Whatever technique you decide to use you will need to turn the asparagus frequently to keep it from burning, some char is good, burnt is bad.
+Whatever technique you decide to use you will need to turn the asparagus frequently to keep it from burning.
+Some char is good, burnt is bad.

 Grill directly over medium-high heat for approximately 3 to five minutes per side.
 You will want them to show a little char.
 Once the spears become flexible they are done.
 You do not want them to be limp.
 If they become limp they are overcooked.